bobama123/bobama123/README.md

 | [**Acebook**](https://github.com/bobama123/acebook) | Full-stack Facebook clone.
 Users can post, comment, and like content with secure authentication. | JavaScript, Node.js, React, MongoDB |
 | [**Kwizical**](https://github.com/bobama123/kwizical-mern) | Interactive web quiz game using the Deezer API to fetch music snippets for multiple-choice questions. | MERN (MongoDB, Express, React, Node.js) |

+I am currently working on "Budget Smart" a MERN stack application for users to track transactions and focus more on their budget.
 ---

 ## 🧰 Current Languages and Tools